vitorgaletti/vitorgaletti/README.md

 - 🔥 Front-End Web Developer

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and Next.js

 - 👨‍💻 All of my projects are available at [devvitorgaletti](https://devvitorgaletti.netlify.app/)